ualib/agda-algebras/subuniverses.lagda.rst

 Subalgebras preserve identities
 -----------------------------------

-Let S(𝒦) denote the class of algebras isomorphic to a subalgebra of a member of 𝒦.With our new formal definition of Subalgebra, we will show that every term equation, ``p ≈ q``, that is satisfied by all ``A ∈ 𝒦`` is also satisfied by all ``B ∈ S(𝒦)``.
+Let S(𝒦) denote the class of algebras isomorphic to a subalgebra of a member of 𝒦.With our new formal definition of Subalgebra, we will show that every term equation, ``p ≈ q``, that is satisfied by all ``𝑨 ∈ 𝒦`` is also satisfied by all ``B ∈ S(𝒦)``.
 In other words, the collection of identities modeled by a given class of algebras is also modeled by all of the subalgebras of that class.

 ::